vegancat/next-pwa/examples/next-i18next/README.md

 It uses `express` to build a custom server and [`next-i18next`](https://github.com/isaachinman/next-i18next) as a i18n solution.

-> `i18next-express-middleware` is not compatible with `fastify` right not unfortunately.
+> `i18next-express-middleware` is not compatible with `fastify` right now unfortunately.

-Because Service Worker must be served directly without any redirection, make sure its route is excluded from the i18n middleware.
+Because Service Worker must be served without any redirection, make sure its route is excluded from the i18n middleware.
 See `index.js` for an example.

 ## Usage